gee-community/GEE-Dev-Docs/half-baked.md

 **Minnaert-correction**

-Implementation where Minnaert constant k, is calculated per pixel as a function of slope.
+Implementation where Minnaert constant k is calculated per pixel as a function of slope.

 *Author: Justin Braaten*